 Supported by the Declaration, concomitantly to its signing, Minister Armando Monteiro Neto and Vice Minister Matthias Machnig launched the 1st Call for Proposals for joint projects in research and development between Brazilian and German companies.

-The Call, open until October 30th, 2016, invites enterprises to elaborate a R&D cooperation proposal that results in the development of new products, processes or services directed to the commercialization in the national and/or global market.
+On November 13, 2017, during the Brazil-Germany Business Meeting in Porto Alegre, the 2nd Call for Proposals was launched, inviting enterprises to elaborate a R&D cooperation proposal that results in the development of new products, processes or services directed to the commercialization in the national and/or global market.
 The Project should demonstrate proper balance of the industrial partners’ participation, with complementarity between companies and contributions from both sides for the research.
+The Call closes on May 31st 2018.

-The initiative forsees the joint funding of projects using resources from the ZIM Program (Central Innovation Program for Small and Medium-sized Enterprises), on the German side, and The National Bank of Development (BNDES) and other funding government agencies, on the Brazilian side.
+The initiative forsees the joint funding of projects using resources from the ZIM Program (Central Innovation Program for Small and Medium-sized Enterprises), on the German side, and, on the Brazilian side, from BNDES, EMBRAPII, or the participant State Foundations for Research Support, listed on the CONFAP Call no. 2/2017.

 Aiming to support Brazilian companies in the process of finding partners to develop joint projects, MDIC launched the International Cooperation on Innovation Portal, where enterprises can register and look for partners sorted by country and area of expertise, besides finding the relevant documents to submit a cooperation proposal.